Global and local synaptic regulation determine the stability of homeostatic plasticity: Conclusions

 \section{Conclusions}

 The paper presented a closed-loop model of dendritic trafficking, combining a homeostatic mechanism with a distributed adaptation to regulate both average electrical activity of the neuron and the distribution of ion channels across the dendritic tree.
 Using singular perturbation arguments, the paper provides stability guarantees on the system behavior.
 The features of the closed loop are also discussed, through simulations.
+In particular, we showed how the distributed adaptation can exhibit both a stabilizing and a destabilizing effect on the overall closed loop system.
 Future research directions will investigate the interaction between global homeostasis and distributed adaptation on nonlinear dendritic trafficking models with saturated compartments.
-We will also study how the network topology constrains the system behavior.
+We will also study how the network topology constrains the system behavior, as well as heterogeneous local set points.